deis/workflow/src/installing-workflow/index.md

 ```

 Helm Classic will install a variety of Kubernetes resources in the `deis` namespace.
-You'll need to wait for the pods that it launched to be ready.
-Monitor their status
+Wait for the pods that Helm Classic launched to be ready.
+Monitor their status by running:
-by running:

 ```
 $ kubectl --namespace=deis get pods
 ```

-If you would like `kubectl` to automatically update as the pod states change, run (type Ctrl-C to stop the watch):
+If it's preferred to have `kubectl` automatically update as the pod states change, run (type Ctrl-C to stop the watch):

 ```
 $ kubectl --namespace=deis get pods -w
 ```